ikunetwork/WhitePaper/README.md

 The party who registers the threshold of private keys now has a license to utilize and exploit the R&D data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
 The more scientifically advanced the R&D initiative, the greater the expected demand for its respective license and therefore `LIC[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `LIC[x]` license threshold.

-For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against aging.
-A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
+For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against aging.<sup>[41](#f41)</sup>  A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
 The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
 See Figure G:

 **Figure G: Rapamycin License Data Stack**